DarekKrawczyk/Si7021/README.md

 Example use of this library is demonstrated in example.cpp file located in src\ folder.

 ## Constructor
 Default constructor, takes one argument which is utilized I2C controller.
-Using `i2c0` or `i2c1` macro is suffitient.
+Using `i2c0` or `i2c1` macro is sufficient.

     Si7021::Si7021  si7021(i2c0);